shubhamdp/blog/_posts/2025-01-08-crypto-basics.md

 Most important information in a CSR is the public key.
 It also contains information about the applicant, like the requested subject name, extensions, etc.

-Below is the command to generate a CSR using OpenSSL:
+- OpenSSL command to generate a CSR
 ```bash
 openssl req -new -newkey ec -pkeyopt ec_paramgen_curve:secp256r1 -keyout key.pem -out csr.pem
 ```

+### X.509 Certificate

+An X.509 certificate is a digital certificate that uses the X.509 standard.